 Sleep Apnea Treatment in Madison

 Sleep apnea is a serious, potentially life-threatening condition in which an individual repeatedly stops breathing while he or she sleeps.
 Apnea literally means “without breath”.
 This condition can occur at any age, though there is a higher risk for patients over 40 years old.
-Total Care Dental provides the most comprehensive Madison dental health care services, including diagnosis and treatment of sleep apnea.
+Total Care Dental provides the most comprehensive dental health care services in Madison, including diagnosis and treatment of sleep apnea.

 The Cause of Sleep Apnea